John M. Duhé Jr.

-John Malcolm Duhé Jr. (born April 7, 1933) is an inactive Senior United States circuit judge of the New Orleans-based United States Court of Appeals for the Fifth Circuit.
+John Malcolm Duhé Jr. (April 7, 1933 – May 16, 2025) was a United States circuit judge of the New Orleans–based United States Court of Appeals for the Fifth Circuit.

-Family

 Education and career

 Duhé received his Bachelor of Arts degree from Tulane University in New Orleans in 1955 and his Juris Doctor from the Tulane University Law School in 1957.
 He served as an attorney in private practice in New Iberia, Louisiana from 1957 to 1978.

 Judicial career

 State court service

 From 1979 to 1984, Duhé was judge of the Louisiana 16th Judicial District in New Iberia.

 Federal judicial service

 Duhé was nominated by President Ronald Reagan on May 15, 1984, to a seat on the United States District Court for the Western District of Louisiana vacated by Judge W. Eugene Davis.
 He was confirmed by the United States Senate on June 8, 1984, and received commission on June 11, 1984.
-His service terminated on November 9, 1988, due to elevation to the Fifth Circuit.
+His service terminated on November 9, 1988, due to elevation to the court of appeals.

 Duhé was nominated by President Reagan on June 27, 1988, to a seat on the United States Court of Appeals for the Fifth Circuit vacated by Judge Albert Tate Jr. Duhé was confirmed by the Senate on October 14, 1988, and received commission on October 17, 1988.
 He assumed senior status on April 7, 1999.
 He took inactive senior status in 2011.
+His judicial service terminated upon his death on May 16, 2025.

 Duhé's law clerks included Kyle Duncan of the United States Court of Appeals for the Fifth Circuit.